JeffBNimble/lol-champion-browser/docs/fiddlesticks.md

 For now, it just displays the list of champions.
 Look at the [component.js](/lol-champion-browser-ui/src/feature/champions/component.js) file for the Champion Page and you'll see it too is quite simple.
-It imports the ChampionsList component and render it.
+It imports the ChampionsList component and renders it.
 Note however that I create an array of "champion" objects, each with only a name property that gets passed into the ChampionsList component function as part of properties.